 Mexico lower house gives general approval to telecoms bill

-MEXICO CITY (Reuters) - Mexico's lower house of Congress on Tuesday gave general approval to legislation to reform the country's phone and TV markets and rein in telecoms tycoon Carlos Slim and broadcaster Televisa.
+MEXICO CITY, July 8 (Reuters) - Mexico's lower house of Congress on Tuesday gave general approval to legislation needed to implement a reform of phone and TV markets that seeks to rein in telecoms tycoon Carlos Slim and broadcaster Televisa.